FlyingMatrix/opencv-object-recognition/README.md

 # OpenCV Object Recognition
-A python implementation of object recognition based on OpenCV and MobileNet-SSD v3
+A lightweight Python implementation of object recognition built with OpenCV and MobileNet-SSD v3

 Important PATHs: